-Current Statistics Status - Enable or Disable.
+- Current Statistics Status Enable or Disable.
 The default value is disabled.
 To enable, click the Enable button.
 If disabled, the function of DoS protection in Security settings will be disabled.
-Packets Statistics Interval (5-60) - The default value is 10.
+If disabled, the function of DoS protection in Security settings will be disabled. - Packets Statistics Interval (5-60) The default value is 10.
 Select a value between 5 and 60 seconds in the pull-down list.
 The Packets Statistic interval indicates the time section of the packets statistic.